-(m) Sustainable Building Projects are exempt from the previous requirements of this definition, as the eligible cost for these projects is calculated using the table in the Business Energy Tax Credit Technical Requirements for Sustainable Building projects OAR 330-090-0135.
+(1) Sustainable Building Facilities are exempt from the previous requirements of this definition, as the eligible cost for these facilities is calculated using the table in the Business Energy Tax Credit Technical Requirements for Sustainable Building facilities OAR 330-090-0135.

-(n) The sum of any rebates or cash payments under ORS 469.631 to 469.645, 469.649 to 469.659, 469.673 to 469.683, or 757.612(5)(a), or from a public purpose organization and the business energy tax credit may not exceed eligible costs.
+(m) The sum of any rebates or cash payments under ORS 469.631 to 469.645, 469.649 to 469.659, 469.673 to 469.683, or 757.612(5)(a), or from a public purpose organization and the business energy tax credit may not exceed eligible costs.

-(18) "Cost-per-Vehicle Mile": The total cost of one vehicle mile driven by a single occupant.
+(20) "Cost-per-Vehicle Mile": The total cost of one vehicle mile driven by a single occupant.
 The components of calculating the total cost include, but are not limited to, vehicle operation cost, fuel cost, travel time, congestion and pollution.
 The calculation formula for the total costs is available on the Web site of the Oregon Department of Energy.